rizikoblogger/cvsToJson/README.md

-# cvsToJson
+# csvToJson

-Converts from CVS format to JSON
+Converts from CSV format to JSON